 Be clear about why each instance of communication process is happening.
 This clarity will cut down on fluffy unnecessary communication and keep everyone on track.

 Keep your notes from each meeting, email, or other forms of communication within the communication plan itself or link out to the relevant notes.

 Give everyone that needs access to your communication plan access.
 In Coda,

-What is the role of a communication plan?
+What is the role of a project communication plan?